MinecraftForge/Documentation/docs/animation/armature.md

 }

 <joint_definition> ::= {
-    <string>: [ <float> ] // index_model, joint_weight
+    "<index_model>": [ <float> ] // index_model, joint_weight (only one value expected in array)
 }

 ```

 - `joint_name` is the name of the joint
-- `index_model` is a 0-indexed number denoting a model element this joint controls.
+- `index_model` is a 0-indexed number (where 0 is the first element defined in the model) denoting a model element this joint controls.
 Must be a string (see example)
-- `joint_weight` is a weight (0-1) of how much this element will animate.
-The transformation matrix caused by a clip animating this element will be scalarly multiplied by this number.
+- `joint_weight` is a weight (0-1) of how much this joint will contribute to the element's final transformation if the element is used in multiple joints.

 !!! note

-    In most cases, `joint_weight` should be set to 1.0, unless you really have a reason otherwise
+	For simpler animations, the weight can usually just be set to 1.0, but if you want multiple joints in a clip to animate differently, this is one way to accomplish that.

 Not all elements need to have a joint, only the ones you are animating.
+If an element occurs in multiple joint, the final transform is a weighted average of the transforms for each joint.

 Clips
 -------